kklemon/ProtEnc/README.md

 batch = model.prepare_sequences(proteins)

-# Move to GPU if available
+# Use GPU if available
 if torch.cuda.is_available():
   model = model.to('cuda')
   batch = protenc.utils.to_device(batch, 'cuda')